 This study concludes with some confidence that cold weather is a risk factor in the emerging of severe cases of COVID-19.
 [QUICKLY MENTION THE POSITIVES HERE]

-However, the above statistical analysis cannot explain the mechanisms behind these results.
+However, any comparable macro-statistical analysis is unable to identify the mechanisms behind these results.
 This is an area where future clinical research and statistical research are required before drawing any hasty policy implication.
 We can cite a few mechanisms that could explain our results.
 For example, the COVID-19 virus itself may be sensitive to the weather, like other coronaviruses (i.e. SARS-CoV-1)., Human immune systems may also be impaired by colder and dryer weather, and therefore people may be more likely to be infected or develop stronger symptoms during colder weather.
 Moreover, the weather is correlated with all sorts of diseases, especially other respiratory diseases.
 There may be more complications from COVID-19 on cold days because of this, and therefore more confirmed cases in our data.
 In addition, all sorts of behavioural factors may correlate with the weather and affect population exposure to COVID-19.
 The results presented above encompass all these effects and possibly more.

-In addition, the results for the non-linear response of COVID-19 cases to the weather do not account for acclimation.
+In addition, the results for the non-linear response of COVID-19 cases to the weather do not account for acclimatization.
 It is possible that populations used to colder weather are less likely to contract the disease at a given temperature than populations used to hotter weather.
 We do not have the data to test if some versions of the COVID-19 virus are more sensitive to the weather than others.
 Likewise, we were unable to provide estimates by age, gender or according to medical preconditions due to lack of data.
 We are also disregarding the fact that some cases might have contracted the disease in a different location, which may create some measurement error in the weather variable.
 Finally, we do not account for air pollution, which could be confounded with temperature and have an impact on COVID-19 cases.
 However, we control for precipitations, a parameter known to be strongly correlated with pollution, and find no effect of precipitations on the frequency COVID-19 cases.

 Conclusion